thuml/MiniVeo3-Reasoner/README.md

 ### Success Evaluation

-Our evaluator compares the predicted trajectory with the ground truth, reporting the distance between the two paths.
+Our evaluator compares the predicted trajectory with the ground truth, computing the distance between the two paths.

 We implement our own versions of Exact Match (EM) and Progress Rate (PR) metrics (see [Visual Planning](https://github.com/yix8/VisualPlanning)) for video-based evaluation.